kubeflow/kubeflow/kfctl/README.md

 - RunParamSet
 - RunApply

-The primary type of interest to kfctl is AppConfig (see below).
+The primary type of interest to kfctl is AppConfig (see appendix).

 The createAppHandler call sequence is below (only relevant calls are shown):

+createAppHandler
 ```
 Calls KsService.CreateApp(Context, CreateRequest, Deployment) //not relevant to kfctl
   Calls KsService.GetProjectLock //not relevant to kfctl